Code-Institute-Submissions/milestone-project-56/README.md

 # UX

 My goal in the design was to make website very easy to use website.
 The website only contains one page and it goes in a "step by step" order.
-From the title, to viewing the map, then to viewing what packages we do for each country, and then finally enquring using the contact form on what package the user wants.
+From the title, to viewing the map, then to viewing what packages we do for each country, and then finally enquiring using the contact form on what package the user wants.

 Using all the skills i learnt on my last project (User-Centric Frontend) i was able to make it responsive.
-Javascript is also implented throughout my page.
+Javascript is also implemented throughout my page.
 It is used to view markers on the Google Maps API

 ####  User Stories

 A new user can input a location on the search to see and find what countries we are flying too.
 A user can select the countries using a dropdown box.
-Once clicked you are able to see what activies we are providing for each country.
+Once clicked you are able to see what activities we are providing for each country.

 ##### Strategy

-The main focus of this webpage was to create a user-friendly wepage where users can view the destinations and activies we are doing for each country and for them to be able to enquire with us.
+The main focus of this webpage was to create a user-friendly webpage where users can view the destinations and activities we are doing for each country and for them to be able to enquire with us.

 ##### Scope

-The scope of the weppage is for users to easily view what destinations were flying too, view the acitivies/packages were providing for each page and being able to enquire about a certain destionation.
+The scope of the webpage is for users to easily view what destinations were flying too, view the activities/packages were providing for each page and being able to enquire about a certain destination.

 ##### Structure

 The structure of my dropdown box will display 3 cards for each country.
-These cards will provide activies for each selected country.
+These cards will provide activities for each selected country.
 Once another country it clicked.
 The previous country will no longer show but the new one clicked will be visible.

 ##### Skeleton